robb-romans/docs-repo-template/user-guide/doc/using/index.rst

 necessary using the task template.
 Tasks can be organized by categories.

 Tasks in the Using section are generally end-user tasks.
-Tasks completed by an administrator (maintenance tasks) go in the Administering section.
+Tasks completed by an administrator, or maintenance tasks, go in the Administering section.

 This section provides information about using the
 |product name| product.